 3. Wine Tasting in the Heart of Paris… A sommelier leads a fun and informative wine tasting

 4. Dinner at Madame Brasserie on the Eiffel Tower… The very best dining views in Paris

 You're going to treasure this memory forever — cruising down the river Seine, taking in all the sights of Paris, while sipping champagne in a private room at the front of the bateau, served by an expert sommelier.

 On this VIP-style river cruise you taste not just one champagne, but three different types.
-The cruise is in the early evening, so in spring and fall you'll also be able to gaze on the lights of the City of Light.
-As you're siting int he front of the boat.
-In a private room.
-Sipping champagne.
+The cruise is in the early evening, so in spring and fall you'll also be able to gaze on the lights of the City of Light… as you're siting in the front of the boat… in a private cabin… sipping champagne… in Paris.

 "Champagne is always a good idea."